Financhill

 General Mills

-• Which has Higher Returns GIS or LW?
+• Which has Higher Returns GIS or MKC?

 Company Gross Margin Earnings Per Share Invested Capital